Pazin: Turks and brief Venetian rule

 The Turks invaded Pazin (Pisino) multiple times.
 In 1467 they struck the heartland of Pazin and Beram (Vermo), with the people of Beram later claiming to have killed a whole band of akindjis (pictured).
-In 1501 the Turks encamped near a village in the Pazin heartland, and the place where they encamped became known as Monte dei Turchi.
-The last Ottoman incursion in Istria occurred in Pazin in 1511.
-On this occasion they destroyed the city's castle.
-Pazin and the surrounding areas were invaded multiple times by the Turks.
+In 1501 the Turks encamped near a village in the Pazin heartland, and the place where they encamped became known as Monte dei Turchi; indeed, Pazin and the surrounding areas were invaded multiple times by the Turks.
 These attacks intensified in the 1460s and 1470s.
 In 1463, Ivan Frankopan devastated Cerovlje and Zarečje before heading to the castle of Pazin.
 Eventually, however, he did not attack it, heading instead to the less protected Kašćerga and Sovinjak.
 Both the Turks and the Venetians attacked the town of Draguccio (Draguć), in the Pisinese, and part of the County of Pazin since 1350, and destroyed the settlement around its castle during Austrian times.
 After the little town passed to Venice, the Uskoks and Austrians gave it the same treatment.

-In 1501, the Turks encamped in the vicinity of Lindar.
-In the 19th century, the place where they encamped was still known as the Monte dei Turchi ("Mount of the Turks").
+In the 19th century, the place, in the vicinity of Lindar, where the Turks encamped in 1501 was still known as the Monte dei Turchi ("Mount of the Turks").
 The last Ottoman incursion in Istria occurred in Pazin in 1511.
 On this occasion, they destroyed the castle.